 Using the car to recharge any portable devices can be a lifesaver, but do make sure that you’re not leaving the engine running while the car’s in an enclosed space.
 Ideally, get it out onto the driveway to prevent fuming up your garage.

-51. Driving unless necessary
+51. Driving Unless Necessary

-52. Stay cooped up indoors
+52. Stay Cooped up Indoors

-53. Use oven as source of heat
+53. Use Oven as Source of Heat

-Oven’s aren’t built to act as heating appliances, and the hot air that comes out of them may not be overly healthy to breathe in.
+Ovens aren’t built to act as heating appliances, and the hot air that comes out of them may not be overly healthy to breathe in.

 If you see crews working on the street, don’t rush up to start asking them questions!
 Not so much because it slows down their work to answer everyone’s questions, but they also have to stop what they’re doing when a bystander gets too close.

-Once Power is Back
+What to Do Once the Power Is Back

 Wait 10 to 15 minutes, in order to avoid getting caught by any surges as everything comes back online.